jdockerty/onetimesecret-go/README.md

 Prior to using the package, you must have an account with OTS as this gives you a username, which is your email, to use and an API token.
 Various functions are exposed which match to the naming conventions of the OTS API.

-A simple use case for checking the status of the OTS API is shown below
+A simple use case for checking the status of the OTS API and creating a secret is shown below
 ```go
 package main